shalinisarode257/SLAM_the_FloorPlan/README.md

 ### Output Styling:
 - `WALL_COLOR_BGR`, `BACKGROUND_COLOR_BGR`, `WALL_THICKNESS_PX`: Styling for the raster output.
 - `SVG_WALL_COLOR`, `SVG_STROKE_WIDTH`: Styling for the vector output.

+## Future Work

+- **Improved Corner Detection:** Implement more robust corner detection algorithms to create more accurate and visually appealing floorplans.
+- **Door and Window Detection:** Add functionality to detect and represent doors and windows in the generated floorplans.
+- **Object Recognition:** Integrate object recognition to identify and label furniture or other objects in the map.
+- **Performance Optimization:** Optimize the image processing and line detection algorithms for faster processing, especially for large maps.
+- **Interactive Editing:** Develop a user interface for interactive editing of the generated floorplans, allowing users to correct errors or add annotations.
+- **Support for other Map formats:** Extend support to other map formats, for example costmaps.

 ## License